 Values are an important part of the testing process.
 You should discard the lowest and the highest scores, then average what is left of the data.
 After that, you can calculate the percentage difference between VPN and non-VPN internet connections.
 Then repeat that process at least two times:

-- For the first time, use the Ookla speed test tool on a VPN server that is located in a nearby location.
+- For the first time, use the Security Gladiators Speed Test Tool on a VPN server that is located in a nearby location.
 In order to get the best speeds, one has to choose a test server and a VPN server that are located close to each other.

 VPN services that can perform at their best even through extremely long distances are the ones that make it to the top of our list of the best VPN services.